 Jamstack guide for business people

-If you are more of a business person and you would like to get a better understanding of what is Jamstack, what are its capabilities, and when is best to use it – we recommend you to start from our Jamstack guide for business people.
+If you are more of a business person and you would like to get a better understanding of what is Jamstack, what are its capabilities, and when is best to use it – we recommend you start with our Jamstack guide for business people.

-On top of that, you cvan also watch the video that may help you decide wheter you should use Jamstack, or not.
+On top of that, you can also watch the video that may help you decide whether you should use Jamstack, or not.